-Electromagnetic hypersensitivity $(EHS)^{204}$ is believed to affect a small but significant segment of the population-with estimates up to 15%.
+Electromagnetic hypersensitivity $(EHS)^{204}$ believed to affect a small but significant segment of the population-with estimates up to 15%.
 Its prevalence in children has never been evaluated, but could prove to be important in cases in which vague symptoms of headache, numbness, tingling and rash cannot otherwise be alleviated.
 EHS is characterized by headaches, sleeping problems, memory problems, nosebleeds, unexplained skin rashes, digestive problems, neurological problems, heart palpitations and fatigue.
-Symptoms vary from person to person, making this a challenging subject to study and to treat.
-Notably, prenatal and postnatal exposure to cell phone RFR is linked to increased headaches in children, adolescents, and adults, and use of smartphones have been identified as a trigger for migraines.
+Symptoms200 vary from person to person, making this a challenging subject to study and to treat.
+Notably, prenatal and postnatal exposure to cell phone RFR is linked to increased headaches in children, 205 adolescents, 206 and adults, 205 and use of smartphones have been identified as a trigger for migraines.
+207 responses, attribution of their symptoms followed a common linear model: (1) onset of symptoms; (2) failure to find a solution; (3) discovery of EHS; (4) gathering of information about EHS; (5) implicit appearance of conviction; (6) experimentation; and (7) conscious acceptance of this knowledge.

-EHS symptoms have been linked to exposures to non-ionizing EMF, including from nearby cell towers and base station wireless antennas and routers.
+EHS symptoms208 have been linked to exposures to non-ionizing EMF, including from nearby cell towers and base station wireless antennas and routers.
 No studies have been conducted on EHS in children.
-Dieudonné studied forty individuals convinced that they were sensitive to electromagnetic fields, and concluded that contrary to allegations of nocebo responses, attribution of their symptoms followed a common linear model: (1) onset of symptoms; (2) failure to find a solution; (3) discovery of EHS; (4) gathering of information about EHS; (5) implicit appearance of conviction; (6) experimentation; and (7) conscious acceptance of this knowledge.

-Further evidence of the importance of identifying sources of exposure and reducing them comes from a recent report from Sweden on the sudden acquisition of highly reactive biological responses to a newly introduced source of detailed case report documents this sudden change in RF exposure and the onset of severe symptoms in this couple just a few days after the installation of a 5G base station on the roof above their apartment.
-The deployment of 5G caused a dramatic increase in maximum (peak) microwave radiation exposure, from 9 000 $\mu$ W/m2 to >2 500 000 $\mu$ W/m2.
+Dieudonné209 studied forty individuals convinced that they were sensitive to electromagnetic fields, and concluded that contrary to allegations of nocebo detailed case report210 documents this sudden change in RF exposure and the onset of severe symptoms in this couple just a few days after the installation of a 5G base station on the roof above their apartment.
+The deployment of 5G caused a dramatic increase in maximum (peak) microwave radiation exposure, from 9 000 μ W/m2 to >2 500 000 μ W/m2.
 The symptoms quickly reversed when the couple moved to a dwelling with much lower exposure.